An eagerly anticipated dummy

 Loading of the 760-metre copper dummy at Criotec in May for delivery to ASG.

 After driving through the night, the oversize truck pulls up in the early May dawn at the ASG facilities in La Spezia, Italy.
-The special delivery, a wooden square box with 5-metre dimensions, contains a large spool around which the eagerly anticipated dummy of a 760 m long copper conductor is wound.
+The special delivery, a wooden square box with 5-metre dimensions, contains a large spool around which the eagerly anticipated dummy of a 760-metre-long copper conductor is wound.

 The dummy is a mockup of the ITER conductors.
 These conductors will each be used in the toroidal field coils to carry 68,000 amps of electrical current in order to produce the magnetic field which confines and holds the plasma in place.
 In total, 19 superconducting conductor lengths (each measuring 760 m) and 8 conductors (each measuring 415 m) will be produced.

-The ICAS and F4E teams in front of the first TF conductor production length.
+The ICAS and European Domestic Agency teams in front of the first toroidal field conductor production length.

 The dummy was manufactured for the European Domestic Agency F4E by ICAS